-Euroapi applies four fundamental principles and rights at work: the freedom of association and the effective recognition of the right to collective bargaining, the elimination of forced or compulsory labor, the effective abolition of child labor, and the elimination of discrimination with respect to employment and occupation.
+EUROAPI applies five fundamental principles and rights at work: freedom of association and the effective recognition of the right to collective bargaining, the elimination of all forms of forced or compulsory labor, the effective abolition of child labor, the elimination of discrimination in respect of employment and occupation, and a safe and healthy working environment.

-To this end, Euroapi adopted three internal policies on freedom of association, the prohibition of forced labor, and of child labor.

-Based on the UN Guiding Principles, these define the company's commitments to respect ILO standards and describe operational due diligence processes and grievance mechanisms to be established.
+To this end, EUROAPI has adopted three internal policies on freedom of association and collective bargaining, prohibition of forced or compulsory labor, and prohibition of child labor.
+Based on the UN Guiding Principles, these policies define the company's commitments to respect the ILO standards and describe operational due diligence processes and grievance mechanisms to be established.
+They complement the Code of Ethics and the Supplier Code of Conduct to support a comprehensive framework on human rights at work for both the company and its suppliers.

-The 1998 ILO Declaration on Fundamental Principles and Rights at work commits Member States (185 countries) of the International Labor Organization to respect and promote these four principles and rights, whether or not they have ratified the relevant ILO Conventions.

-Euroapi is committed to respecting all human rights in its activities and business relationships and considers this commitment as the foundation of its ESG approach.
+EUROAPI is committed to respecting human rights in all of its activities and business relationships and considers this commitment as the foundation of its ESG approach.
 All ESG challenges are thus addressed through a human right lens, which means:

-- Complying everywhere with international human rights' standards, interpreted as the minimum requirement for conducting business, and granting specific attention to vulnerable people, as required by international human rights law. - Preventing and mitigating any adverse human rights impacts caused by business operations on any person, by implementing due diligence processes. - Allowing all potentially affected stakeholders to express their concerns through grievances mechanisms.
+- complying everywhere with international human rights standards, interpreted as the minimum requirement for conducting business, and granting specific attention to vulnerable populations, as required by international human rights law; - preventing and mitigating any adverse human rights impacts caused by business operations on any person, by implementing due diligence processes; and - allowing all potentially affected stakeholders to express their concerns through grievance mechanisms.

-Every employee and subcontractor is aware of the various policies on human rights, and individually commits to respect principles of the reference documents upheld by Euroapi, both internally and externally.
+Every employee and subcontractor is aware of the various policies on human rights and individually commits to respect the principles of the reference documents upheld by EUROAPI, both internally and externally.